munificent/craftinginterpreters/book/hash-tables.md

 <aside name="delete">

-With separate chaining, deleting is as simple as deleting from a linked list.
+With separate chaining, deleting is as simple as remove a node from a linked list.

 </aside>